tektutor/ansible-1425June-2021/Day5/README.md

 ansible-playbook provision-docker-containers.yml
 ```

-If you wish to delete the existing containers with names either starting with ubuntu* or centos*
+If you wish to delete the existing containers with names either starting with ubuntu* or centos* and start provisioning
 ```
 ansible-playbook provision-docker-containers.yml -e delete_containers=yes
 ```